albenuspeter01/code.practice/README.md

 # code.practice
-This is code.practice for git &amp; github class
+This is code.practice for git &amp; github class.